maticnetwork/matic.js/docs/content/v3/docs/api-architecture.md

 Description: 'The library follows common api architecture throughout'
 ---

-The library follows common api architecture throughout and APIS are divided into two type -
+The library follows common api architecture throughout and the APIs are divided into two types -

 1. Read API
 2. Write API

 ## Read API

-Read api does not publish anything on blockchain, so do not consume any gas.
-Example of read apis are - `getBalance`, `isWithdrawExited` etc.
+Read APIs does not publish anything on blockchain, so it does not consume any gas.
+Example of read APIs are - `getBalance`, `isWithdrawExited` etc.

-Let's see an example of read api -
+Let's see an example of read API -

 ```
 const erc20 = posClient.erc20('<token address>');
 const balance = await erc20.getBalance('<user address>')
 ```

-read api are very simple and returns result directly.
+read APIs are very simple and returns result directly.

 ## 2. Write API

-Write api publish some data on blokchain, so consume gas.
-Example of write apis are - `approve`, `deposit` etc.
+Write APSs publish some data on the blockchain, so it consumes gas.
+Example of write APIs are - `approve`, `deposit` etc.

 When you are calling a write API - you need two data from the result.